+Field Description

-Field Description Maximum Maximum allowable length for an authorization Length of the code.
+Maximum Maximum allowable length for an authorization

+Length of the code.

 Auth Code By default: 4.

-Maximum Login Specify maximum number of attempts for a user to Attempts enter a card number.
+Maximum Login Specify maximum number of attempts for a user to

+Attempts enter a card number.
 By default: 3.

-Announce Time When user inputs the destination, the IVR announces the maximum call duration allowed to this destination and then connects the call.
+A 751 W/I ' .
+1 1 ' .' .1 TV/D Announce Time When user inputs the destination, the IVR announces the maximum call duration allowed to this destination and then connects the call.
 By default this feature is disabled.
-End Announce Choose one of the following types of "time left" Type warnings: • beep - play "beeping" sound; • voice - announce the remaining time in seconds.
-End Announce This feature announces the remaining time in Time seconds or simply plays a "beeping" sound.
-This "time left" warning is played when a specified number of seconds is left before the call is disconnected.
+Type of Choose one of the following types of "time left" Disconnection warnings: Warning • beep - play "beeping" sound; 8 • voice - announce the remaining time in seconds.
+Disconnection This feature announces the remaining time in Warning Interval seconds or simply plays a "beeping" sound.
+This 8 "time left" warning is played when a specified number of seconds is left before the call is disconnected.
 Authorize Non- Enable this option to perform an additional Free Calls verification for toll calls.
-This will prevent unauthorized usage of phones available in public areas.
+This will Tite Cans prevent unauthorized usage of phones available in public areas.
 Furthermore, if a single phone is shared among multiple users, then the outgoing calls can be billed to separate accounts; this will allow for accountability for each user based on the input authorization code.
 By default: disabled.
 Note that if this option is disabled and the Treat Auth Code as Part of Account ID option is enabled at the same time, the user will only be able to make toll-free calls.
 Use Associated When this option is enabled, the application checks Number to for an associated number specified for the account.
 Produce Auth ID If there is one, the authorization is done using the associated number and authorization code input by the user (i.e. account's associated number followed by # followed by authorization code, e.g. 74951234567#1234) will be used to authenticate the call).
 By default this is disabled.
-Treat Auth Code Enable this feature if a single phone is shared as Part of among multiple users and there is a need to bill Account ID outgoing calls to separate accounts; the account with ID AccountID#AuthCode (account ID followed by # followed by authorization code, e.g. 12121234567#1234) will be used to authenticate the call.
-If this feature is disabled, the input authorization code will be compared with the account's Service Unblock Code (defined in the Fraud Detection tab) to confirm that a legitimate user is attempting to make a call.
-By default this feature is enabled.
+Treat Auth Code Enable this feature if a single phone is shared as Part of among multiple users and there is a need to bill Account ID outgoing calls to separate accounts; the account Account 1D with ID AccountID#AuthCode (account ID followed by # followed by authorization code, e.g. 12121234567#1234) will be used to authenticate the call. the call. the call.
+If this feature is disabled, the input authorization the call.
+If this feature is disabled, the input authorization code will be compared with the account's Service the call.
+If this feature is disabled, the input authorization code will be compared with the account's Service Unblock Code (defined in the Fraud Detection the call.
+If this feature is disabled, the input authorization code will be compared with the account's Service